Tips for Parenting a Teen With ADHD (cont.)

 time.
 Rather than offering costly prizes or incentives, reward positive

 behavior with rewards such as sincere words of praise, special time with a

 parent or friend, or a special privilege.

-negative behaviors should be fair and appropriate.
+negative behaviors should be fair, timely, and appropriate.
 Ideally, the consequence

 for a teen with ADHD should be an immediate event rather than something that

 occurs in the future or is excessively lengthy, as those types of

 consequences quickly lose their effectiveness.
 As with other aspects of the